 It is a kin to the ambiguous question asked in a 1992 poll commissioned by the American Jewish Committee.
 It was phrased thusly: "Does it seem possible or does it seem impossible to you that the Nazi extermination of the Jews never happened?"
 This implies that only the 39% who said yes to the question of fielding a single opposition candidate can answer.
 The remaining 61% of the sample is excluded.
 This now reduces the strata from 1137 to approximately 443 persons.
 Of these 443 persons, RWI then concludes as follows: Mr. Kyagulanyi 42%, Dr. Besigyye 24%, Hon.
 Mao 5%, Maj.Gen (Rtd) Muntu 3% and Hon.
 Jimmy Akena 1%.
 Results based on just one third of a sample are often inconclusive and certainly uncredible.

 Yet RWI casually dismisses this statistical principle.
 In light of the questionable sample size of 2,042 respondents drawn from 60 districts and also in light of the ambiguity of the questions especially in light of attempting to statistically alter national support for president Museveni, this poll wilts and withers away.
 I am confident that the 2021 Presidential Election results shall without a doubt vindicate me by proving this poll to be wrong.

-The writer is a Communications Assistant at Government Citizens Interaction Centre (GCIC), Ministry of ICT & National Guidance.
+The writer is a Communications Assistant at Government Citizen Interaction Center (GCIC), Ministry of ICT and National Guidance.